9406012766/fabzero/stereolithography.md

 Now click on "Calculate" and save it in "KiCad Project" folder.
 Save the final image in ".stl" format and put it to "Sindoh" to print.

+## Steps for the cutting of PCB by Stereo Lithography 3D Printer

+Download "Vpond" software to operate the SRM-20 to cut the PCB.
+There are up, down, right and left arrow mark to move the drolling bit.
+Put the value of x,y, and z axis.
+Speed = 100.
+By click alignment key, we can tight the cutting niddle.
+Select"Trace" to cut the circuit.
+Select "Cut" to cut the outer part of the circuit of the pcb board.